DEIB-GECO/VarSum/README.md

 # data_summarization_1KGP
 This tool is an example of application of the genomic data repository maintained by Politecnico di Milano - http://www.bioinformatics.deib.polimi.it/geco/ - and it is aimed at describing genomic variation data sources, with a particular focus on the 1000 Genomes Project.
 This source contains +88 millions variants from ⁓2.5 thousands individauls, who were self-declared healthy and sampled from 26 populations worldwide, including the continents America, Europe, East Asia, South Asia and Africa.
+In addition, this source provides ⁓4 millions variants analyzed by the The Cancer Genome Atlas.

 The researcher who is interested in identifying a suitable control population for an experiment, can obtain through this tool some summary statistics describing a set of individuals, including:
 - Number of individuals